kewisch/action-web-ext/README.md

 sign
 ----

 Send the add-on for signature to AMO.
+To reduce the load on AMO servers, please don't use this for on-commit or nightly builds.
+If you want to test your add-on you can do so in `about:debugging`.
+Using this for betas or releases is great though, especially in combination with [softprops/action-gh-release](https://github.com/softprops/action-gh-release).

 Under the hood, the action uses [mozilla/sign-addon](https://github.com/mozilla/sign-addon) directly.
 Please note that when using the `listed` channel this action will always succeed.
 Things